An Interactive Greedy Approach to Group Sparsity in High Dimensions: Related Work and Contribution

 \end{itemize}

 The rest of the paper is organized as follows.
-We introduce the proposed IGA algorithm and its heuristics in Section~\ref{sec:alg}.
-Section~\ref{sec:mainresult} provides the theoretical analysis with a general criterion function $Q(\w)$.
+We introduce the proposed IGA algorithm, its heuristics, and the gradient-based IGA in Section~\ref{sec:alg}.
+Section~\ref{sec:mainresult} provides the theoretical analysis with a general standard criterion function $Q(\w)$.
 Sections~\ref{sec:least} and \ref{subsec:logisticReg} consider linear model and logistic regression as important special cases and show explicit estimation error bounds and group support recovery properties.
-Sections~\ref{sec:exp} and \ref{sec:app} show empirical studies using the IGA algorithm in comparison with other state-of-the-art feature/group selection algorithms.
-All technical proofs and lemmas are left in the Appendix and the online Supplement.
+Sections~\ref{sec:exp} and \ref{sec:app} show empirical studies using the IGA and its gradient-based variants in comparison with other state-of-the-art feature/group selection algorithms.
+All technical proofs and lemmas are left in the online Supplement.